surekha1790/tech-docs/Java-Interview/kafka.md

      * For unsuccessfull process, message will be processed again on kafka restart.
      * Idempotancy should be implemented to avoid processing duplicate message.
      * Services like orders, inventory should use this.
-     * This is kafka's default and most common choice
+     * This is kafka's default and most common choice.
+     * Add DefaultErrorHandler to retry the failed messages.
      * Config:
        ```
        spring: